lucodealethea/abap_utils/README.md

 Due to restriction to ABAP 740 SPS11 (no table function available yet), it has been required to further model with hana table functions (canonical equivalent of scripted calculated view).

+Note: ABAP CDS Table Function are database procedures directly in the ABAP layer

 ### the current repository could be replicated in any SRM based Netweaver >= ABAP 740 SPS9 using ABAPGIT